RaghadAlqurashi/Install-ROS-on-Ubuntu/README.md

 Desktop-Full Install: (Recommended) : Everything in Desktop plus 2D/3D simulators and 2D/3D perception packages
 #### sudo apt install ros-noetic-desktop-full
 4- Environment setup
+You must source this script in every bash terminal you use ROS in.
+It can be convenient to automatically source this script every time a new shell is launched.
+These commands will do that for you.

+Bash
 #### echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc
 #### source ~/.bashrc
 5- Dependencies for building packages